ZupIT/beagle-docs/content/en/android/tutorials/how-to-make-communication-between-components.md

 ### Step 2: Create a Container

-Once you create the first structure, it's time to structure the Container that will contain all the components you want to show.
+Structure the Container, it will contain all the components you want to show.
 You have to list the components and also the  **`Context`**` to this components group.

 {{% alert color="info" %}}
 It is important to remember that this `Context` is a Beagle's functionality that registers components information and that can be recovered in another component.
 It is not the view context of Android.